 The direct impacts from physical risks are computed at the sectoral level, after matching EIRIN's sectors with GEM-E3 sectors (Appendix K).
-Specifically, the EIRIN sectors include: a consumption goods sector; a services sector; a high-carbon capital goods producer; a low-carbon capital goods producer; a high-carbon utility company; and a mining and fossil fuel extraction company.
+Specifically, the EIRIN sectors include: a consumption goods sector; a services sector; a high-carbon capital goods producer; a low-carbon capital goods producer; a high-carbon utility company; a low-carbon utility company; and a mining and fossil fuel extraction company.